Learning-Augmented Decentralized Online Convex Optimization in Networks: Introduction

+To evaluate the effectiveness of \ouralglinear and \ouralg, we conduct experiments on decentralized battery management for sustainable data centers, with a networked battery system of up to {120 nodes}.
+Our results demonstrate the empirical benefits of our algorithms over existing baselines across various network topologies.
+Both \ouralglinear and \ouralg, when augmented with ML, consistently achieve strong average cost performance under various network topologies.
+Moreover, \ouralg offers guaranteed robustness even when the ML predictions have low quality.

 To summarize, the main contributions of our work are as follows.
-First, \ouralg significantly differs from the existing learning-augmented algorithms by studying a more challenging setting --- decentralized optimization where an agent chooses online actions with only delayed information about the other neighboring agents' actions.
+First, unlike existing learning-augmented algorithms, we focus on the more challenging setting of decentralized optimization, where agents make online decisions with delayed information about their neighbors' actions.
 Second, to guarantee worst-case robustness of \ouralg against a given policy in our decentralized setting, our design of robust action sets includes novel adaptive spatial cost splitting, which is a novel technique and differs from the design in a centralized setting.
-Last but not least, we rigorously demonstrate the benefit of training the ML policy by explicitly accounting for the robustness constraint in terms of the average cost bound.
+Last but not least, we rigorously analyze and also empirically show the performance of \ouralglinear and \ouralg in terms of their average-case and worst-case costs.